Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Choose a higher excess.
 This will result in lower premiums.

-- New apartment discount.
-You get a 10% discount on Advanced contents insurance if you live in a new apartment.
+- Apartment discount.
+You get a 10% discount on Advanced contents insurance if you live in an apartment with 3 stories or more.

 How do I make an AMI house or contents insurance claim?

 To make a claim, you will need to log into My AMI through the AMI website using your email address and password.
 You can also make a claim by visiting your nearest AMI branch or by calling 0800 100 200.

 House insurance claims.
 When you make a claim for house insurance you will need to provide details about what happened and when, the cause, and what damage or loss you’ve experienced.
 You will also need to show what steps or precautions you have taken to reduce the risk of further damage.
 Information that can help to support your claim include valuations, receipts, warranties and photos.
 If someone has purposefully damaged your home, you will need to call the police and get an incident reference number.

 Contents insurance claims.
 You will need to provide details about what, when and how damage or loss has occurred with your contents that you are making a claim for.
 AMI will need to know more about the items, which can be proved with receipts, warranties, photos or serial numbers.
 You’ll need to obtain an incident reference number from the police if there has been intentional damage to your belongings or they have been stolen.

 Complacent Kiwis: 9 in 10 are paying the ‘lazy tax’

 Complacency when it comes to financial products is hurting the hip pocket of nearly the entire country, according to new research by Finder.